edmondklai/2023-summer/week-8/agenda.md

 Object methods are functions stored as properties within an object.
 They allow objects to have actions (or behaviors) associated with them.

+The `this` keyword is a special identifier that refers to the context in which a function is called.
+When the function is called inside of the object.
+The `this` keyword refer to the parent object.

 ```js
 let person = {
   firstName: "John",